charlespalmerbf/google-jwt-to-bearer/README.md

 JWT to Bearer Converter
 =======================

-This is a Node.js script that converts a JSON Web Token (JWT) into a Bearer token by making a request to the Google OAuth 2.0 API.
+This is a Node.js script that converts a JKF (JSON Key File) into a JSON Web Token (JWT) into a Bearer token by making a request to the Google OAuth 2.0 API.

 Prerequisites
 -------------